A Gentle Introduction and Tutorial on Deep Generative Models in Transportation Research: Deep Generative Models in Different Areas of Transportation Research

 \subsubsection{Region-level Analysis}

 At the regional level, traffic management includes estimating and predicting traffic conditions across large geographic areas encompassing multiple road networks and transportation systems.
 This type of analysis is essential for understanding broader traffic patterns and making informed decisions that impact urban planning, resource allocation, and emergency response strategies.
-Key tasks at the region level include predicting and estimating average speeds across the network, estimating origin-destination (OD) flows to understand travel patterns, forecasting traffic demand to anticipate future needs, analyzing overall traffic flow to identify congestion areas, and performing crash analysis to enhance network safety.
+Key tasks at the region level include predicting and estimating average speeds across the network, estimating OD flows to understand travel patterns, forecasting traffic demand to anticipate future needs, analyzing overall traffic flow to identify congestion areas, and performing crash analysis to enhance network safety.
 The complexity of managing traffic at the regional level arises from the need to integrate data from diverse sources and understand the dynamic interactions between various components of the transportation network.
-From this perspective, DGMs are particularly well-suited due to their capability to learn from extensive datasets, capture complex spatial and temporal patterns, and model uncertainties of output results.
-This enables DGMs to provide accurate and robust estimations and predictions crucial for strategic decision-making and enhancing the efficiency and safety of transportation systems.
-Many studies have applied DGMs in the region-level traffic estimation and prediction \citep{saxena2019d,zhang2020off,li2020gacnet,kakkavas2021future,wu2021deep,feng2021short,kakkavas2021future,naji2021forecasting,wang2022data,li2022mgc,li2022spatial,lin2023origin,zhang2023spatiotemporal,zarei2024application,li2024network,shao2024generative}.
-For example, \cite{yu2019real} proposed a deep neural network architecture called the Graph Convolutional Generative Autoencoder (GCGA) to address real-time speed estimation problems.
-In GCGA, the Graph Convolutional Network (GCN) extracts spatial characteristics, and an autoencoder-based GAN uses these features to generate traffic speed maps from incomplete data. \cite{yu2019taxi} developed a deep generative model framework that integrates a modified DBSCAN algorithm and a CGAN model to predict taxi-passenger demand.
-The model accounts for spatial, temporal, and external dependencies of input data, providing accurate demand predictions.
-In another study, \cite{wang2020seqst} introduced the SeqST-GAN, a sequence-to-sequence GAN model comprising LSTM and CNN for multi-step urban crowd flow prediction.
-This model enhances long-term prediction accuracy by treating crowd flow data as "image frames" and incorporating contextual features. \cite{huang2022gan} presented the Dynamic Multi-Graph Convolutional Network with GAN framework (DMGC-GAN) for predicting OD-based ride-hailing demand.
-DMGC-GAN effectively addresses high sparsity and complex spatio-temporal correlations in OD demand data by leveraging dynamic, directed OD graphs within a GAN framework.
-Furthermore, \cite{lin2023origin} developed Curb-GAN, a conditional GAN-based model for estimating urban traffic conditions under various travel demand scenarios.
-Curb-GAN integrates dynamic convolutional layers and self-attention mechanisms to capture spatial and temporal correlations, producing accurate and realistic traffic estimations. \cite{yuan2023traffic} introduced a model based on the DDPM for traffic matrix estimation.
-The DDPM learns the distribution of traffic matrices and improves estimation accuracy by incorporating a preprocessing module and framing the estimation task as a gradient-descent optimization problem.
-These studies illustrate how DGMs can effectively manage and predict traffic conditions at the regional level, providing valuable insights for strategic planning and operational decision-making across large transportation networks.
+From this perspective, DGMs are particularly well-suited due to their capability to learn from extensive datasets, capture complex spatial and temporal patterns, and model uncertainties of output results\citep{liang2018deep,saxena2019d,zhang2020off,li2020gacnet,kakkavas2021future,wu2021deep,feng2021short,kakkavas2021future,naji2021forecasting,wang2022data,mo2022trafficflowgan,li2022mgc,li2022spatial,yuan2023traffic, lin2023origin,zhang2023spatiotemporal,zarei2024application,li2024network,shao2024generative}. {In Table~\ref{tab:summary_region_level}, we summarize recent studies by considering the model used, task, observation/prediction length, sampling time, dataset, and evaluation metrics.}